estib-vega/search-engine/README.md

 As stated in the short description, this is a very simple implementation for a search engine.
-I receives a PDF document and parses and indexes it so that it can be searched.
+It receives a PDF document and parses and indexes it so that it can be searched.

 This implementation is based in microsearch by toastdriven: https://www.youtube.com/watch?v=cY7pE7vX6MU